Dark energy: Einstein's cosmological constant

-The "cosmological constant" is a constant term that can be added to Einstein field equations of general relativity.
+The "cosmological constant" is the simplest candidate for dark energy.
+It is a constant term that can be added to the Einstein field equations of general relativity.
 If considered as a "source term" in the field equation, it can be viewed as equivalent to the mass of empty space (which conceptually could be either positive or negative), or "vacuum energy".

 The cosmological constant was first proposed by Einstein as a mechanism to obtain a solution to the gravitational field equation that would lead to a static universe, effectively using dark energy to balance gravity.
 Einstein gave the cosmological constant the symbol Λ (capital lambda).
-Einstein stated that the cosmological constant required that 'empty space takes the role of gravitating negative masses which are distributed all over the interstellar space'.
+Einstein stated that the cosmological constant required that 'empty space takes the role of gravitating negative masses that are distributed all over the interstellar space'.

 The mechanism was an example of fine-tuning, and it was later realized that Einstein's static universe would not be stable: local inhomogeneities would ultimately lead to either the runaway expansion or contraction of the universe.
 The equilibrium is unstable: if the universe expands slightly, then the expansion releases vacuum energy, which causes yet more expansion.
-Likewise, a universe which contracts slightly will continue contracting.
+Likewise, a universe that contracts slightly will continue contracting.
 According to Einstein, "empty space" can possess its own energy.
 Because this energy is a property of space itself, it would not be diluted as space expands.
 As more space comes into existence, more of this energy-of-space would appear, thereby causing accelerated expansion.
 These sorts of disturbances are inevitable, due to the uneven distribution of matter throughout the universe.
-Further, observations made by Edwin Hubble in 1929 showed that the universe appears to be expanding and not static at all.
+Further, observations made by Edwin Hubble in 1929 showed that the universe appears to be expanding and is not static.
 Einstein reportedly referred to his failure to predict the idea of a dynamic universe, in contrast to a static universe, as his greatest blunder.

 Inflationary dark energy

 Alan Guth and Alexei Starobinsky proposed in 1980 that a negative pressure field, similar in concept to dark energy, could drive cosmic inflation in the very early universe.
-Inflation postulates that some repulsive force, qualitatively similar to dark energy, resulted in an enormous and exponential expansion of the universe slightly after the Big Bang.
+Inflation postulates that some repulsive force, qualitatively similar to dark energy, resulted in an enormous and exponential expansion of the universe during its earliest stages.
 Such expansion is an essential feature of most current models of the Big Bang.
-However, inflation must have occurred at a much higher energy density than the dark energy we observe today and is thought to have completely ended when the universe was just a fraction of a second old.
+However, inflation must have occurred at a much higher energy density than the dark energy we observe today, and inflation is thought to have completely ended when the universe was just a fraction of a second old.
 It is unclear what relation, if any, exists between dark energy and inflation.
 Even after inflationary models became accepted, the cosmological constant was thought to be irrelevant to the current universe.